CHASE: Robust Visual Tracking via Cell-Level Differentiable Neural Architecture Search: Conclusion

 \section{Conclusion}

 A novel cell-level differentiable architecture search mechanism is proposed.
-To address inherent limitations of differentiable architecture search, we modify the second-order DARTS by operation-level dropout and early stopping to mitigate the skip-connection aggregation and performance collapse issues.
+To address the inherent limitations of differentiable architecture search, we exploit the second-order DARTS by operation-level dropout without any post-processing and introduce early stopping to mitigate the over-fitting and performance collapse issues.
 Our approach is simple, efficient, and easy to be integrated into existing visual trackers.
-Extensive experiments demonstrate the effectiveness of the proposed approach, as well as noticeable performance improvement when working with different existing trackers.
+Extensive experiments demonstrate the effectiveness of the proposed approach, as well as noticeable performance improvement when working with different existing trackers.\\ \\ \textbf{Acknowledgement:} This research was partly supported by the NSERC Discovery Grant (No. RGPIN-2019-04575) and the UAHJIC Grants.